-The IO works in consultation with other bodies and partners, in particular the Office of the General Commissioner for Refugees and Stateless Persons, Fedasil, the municipal administrations, the Federal Public Service Foreign Affairs, including diplomatic and consular posts, the police forces, the Federal Public Service Justice, and the International Organization for Migration.
+The IO works in consultation with other bodies and partners, in particular the Office of the General Commissioner for Refugees and Stateless Persons, Fedasil, the municipal administrations, the Federal Public Service Foreign Affairs, including diplomatic and consular posts, the police forces, the Council for alien law litigation (in Belgium), the Federal Public Service Justice, and the International Organization for Migration.

 For all foreign nationals, the IO takes a decision that is: